 I've known many friends just like Carlton: Women who got their first set of eyelash extensions, were immediately obsessed, but for one reason or another, eventually let them all fall out or had them removed.
 Even I fall into this category.
-Because at the end of the day, there are almost as many cons to eyelash extensions as there are pros.
+Because at the end of the day, when it comes to eyelash extension pros and cons, they're often considered equal.

-To give you a well-rounded view of what having eyelash extensions is really like, we asked our readers to find out who had eyelash extensions at one time but have since given them up.
+To give you a well-rounded view of what having eyelash extensions is like, we asked our readers who had eyelash extensions at one time but have since given them up.
 Ahead, real women share why they decided to stop wearing lash extensions.

 "What made me give them up wasn't the price or upkeep, or the fact that [extensions] gave my best friend the worst eye infection—twice!
-(It was from not sterilizing tools properly—we found a new place to go to after that.)
+(Albeit, this was caused from not sterilizing tools properly—we found a new place to go to after that.)
 It was because one day my lash lady told me I didn't have many lashes left to attach the extensions to.
 I was pretty devastated to see how much damage they had done despite me being so diligent with caring for them, so that was that.
 I'm now on the long road to growing my lashes back, but it's amazing to finally be able to rub my eyes again." — Anoushka, 23, had lash extensions for two years